-You're likely to start by seeing your primary care doctor if you have signs and symptoms of Behcet's disease.
-He or she may refer you to a doctor who treats arthritis and other rheumatic illnesses (rheumatologist) to confirm a diagnosis of Behcet's disease.
+You're likely to start by seeing your primary care doctor.
+He or she may refer you to a doctor who treats arthritis and other rheumatic illnesses (rheumatologist).

-If a rheumatologist wasn't involved in your diagnosis, you may be referred to a rheumatologist for the management of Behcet's.
-Depending on your signs and symptoms, you may also need to see an eye doctor (ophthalmologist) for eye problems, a gynecologist or a urologist for genital sores, a dermatologist for skin problems, a gastroenterologist for digestive difficulties, or a neurologist for symptoms that involve the brain or central nervous system.
+Depending on your signs and symptoms, you might also need to see an ophthalmologist for eye problems, a gynecologist or urologist for genital sores, a dermatologist for skin problems, a gastroenterologist for digestive difficulties, or a neurologist for symptoms that involve the brain or central nervous system.

 What you can do

-- List key personal information, including major stresses and recent life changes.
+- Key personal information, including major stresses and recent life changes

-For Behcet's, some basic questions to ask your doctor include:
+For Behcet's, questions to ask your doctor include: